Pronounced: Hi-per-hi-dro-sisEn Español (Spanish Version)

 A starch-iodine test is often used on armpits.
 It may be used to determine the areas with the most active sweat glands.

 Tests may be done if your doctor is concerned that you may have a specific medical condition.

 To help decrease the uncomfortable feeling and odor associated with sweating, try:

 A number of treatments can be applied to decrease sweating in a particular area.
 These include:

-These are very rarely used due to their side effects, but may include:
+These are usually used for secondary hyperhidrosis.
+They are very rarely used due to their side effects, but may include: